 Not everyone’s first degree is a medical degree!
 Graduates who have completed previous university degrees can also apply to medical school, with the option of either joining an undergraduate programme that lasts 5 years or a graduate entry programme lasting 4 years.

 For those who have taken a break from studies or do not have the right A levels to apply to medical school, access courses are a way to ensure that they reach the right level of scientific knowledge required to pursue medicine.
 Even if you have embarked on a completely different career, you can still apply to medicine if you feel it is the right choice for you.

 If you are interested in oral and maxillofacial surgery, you will be required to go to medical school to acquire your medical degree after qualifying as a dentist.
-The only difference of this situation compared to those that have already been mentioned is that these dentists enter medical school at the start of the clinical year, rather than having to go through the preclinical years as well.
+The only difference with this situation compared to those that have already been mentioned is that dentists enter medical school at the start of the clinical year, rather than having to go through the preclinical years as well.

 With the spectrum of routes that are available, if you are interested in getting into medical school there is no reason why you shouldn’t consider applying if you are genuinely interested and believe that it is the right career choice for you.